ljtill/radius-powershell/CONTRIBUTING.md

 ./test.ps1
 ```

 The `test.ps1` script is designed to validate the correct behavior of the module.
-It performs various tests located in the "test" directory to assess the functionality of different components.
+It performs various tests located in the "test" directory to assess the functionality of different components and ensure the shim commands are operating as expected.

-By running the test script, you can verify that the module functions as expected and identify any potential issues or bugs introduced by your changes.
-Please ensure that all tests pass before submitting your contribution.